-On January 11, 2019, the Ohio Farm Bureau Federation filed a motion to intervene.
-The Ohio Farm Bureau Federation's motion was granted February 12, 2019.
+On January 9, 2019, the Ohio Farm Bureau Federation filed a Motion to Intervene.
+Applicant did not oppose the Ohio Farm Bureau Federation's Motion.
+However, the ALJ has yet to rule on the Ohio Farm Bureau Federation's Motion.